 Why This One Little Town Is Ohio’s Best Kept Secret

 Have you ever been to Yellow Springs before?
 What was your experience like?
-Share your thoughts and photos with us via our Facebook page!
+Do you agree that it’s the most underrated town in Ohio?
+We’d love to hear from you — share your thoughts and photos with us via our Facebook page!

 What kinds of things are there to do in Yellow Springs?

 Yellow Springs is a delightful place to visit, and it’s really on the map for a few notable attractions.
 Young’s Jersey Dairy is one of the top family friendly attractions in The Buckeye State, with an amazing restaurant and loads of attractions.
 While the freshly made ice cream and mouthwatering cheese curds will certainly entice you to check it out (as will the giant golden cow in front of the farm), it’s all the other fun things you can do at Young’s Jersey Dairy that will make you stay awhile.
 Mini golf, barrel train rides, batting cages, and an entire preschool play area make this Yellow Springs attraction a place families visit again and again!
 Also in Yellow Springs is Clifton Mill, an enchanting, historic mill that transforms into a veritable winter wonderland each holiday season!

 Where are some of the smallest towns in Ohio?

 Have you ever wondered where the smallest towns in Ohio are?
 You’re not alone.
 That’s why we put together this list of 10 teeny-tiny towns in Ohio with populations under 300.
 (Yes — that’s it!)
 These towns are so tiny, in fact, that most people don’t even know they exist!
 For example, did you know about Mount Cory, a Hancock County town with just over 200 residents?
 Or North Robinson, located in Crawford County and home to a population of approximately 202?
 If you did, that’s very impressive!
 And if you didn’t know about these small towns, well, now you do!